bfw-systems/bfw/docs/en/how-it-works/readme.md

 In the order, it's :
 * ModuleList : Generate the dependency tree of all modules and run modules in the order defined by the tree
-* Cli : Only if in a cli mode, detect the cli file to execute (parameter `-f`) and execute it
-* CtrlRouterLink : Only if not in a cli mode, execute the `\BFW\RunTasks` object (defines during this init) with the method `run`.
+* CtrlRouterLink : Only if it's not from cli, execute the `\BFW\RunTasks` object (defines during this init) with the method `run`.
 That will notify all events needed by router and controller systems to be executed.

 And it's all.
-At this time, your cli file or your controller has ended to be executed.
+At this time, your controller has ended to be executed.

 Because Monolog is integrated, all step is logged.
 It's handlers define into `monolog.php` config file who receive messages and log it.